 The short answer is: yes!

-Look beyond traditional store shelves and you’ll likely find a whole world of natural air fresheners online or in natural foods stores.
+Look beyond traditional store shelves, and you’ll likely find a whole world of natural, safe air fresheners online or in natural foods stores.
 It’s promising that non-toxic options are also starting to be sold by nationwide retailers as well.
 Many plug-in air freshener alternatives could also be called “mini plug-in diffusers” that emit essential oils into the air instead of chemicals.

-Non-toxic pluggable air fresheners are undoubtedly safer to use than ones with toxic ingredients, but even natural air and fabric fresheners do come with caveats.
-For example, if you use a new essential oil that you haven’t used previously, you may experience a reaction anyway if you’re allergic to it.
+Non-toxic pluggable air fresheners are undoubtedly safer than ones with toxic ingredients, but even natural air and fabric fresheners come with caveats.
+For example, if you use a new essential oil that you haven’t used previously, you may experience a reaction anyway, if you’re allergic to it.

 Also, some essential oils aren’t safe to release into the air if you have a pet (i.e., tea tree is poisonous to pets, even when inhaled in the air).

-That’s why it’s a smart idea to do your homework before using an essential oil.
-Find out which ones are best to use around pets (i.e., lavender is usually safe to use around animals).
+That’s why it’s smart to do your homework before using an essential oil.
+Find out which ones are best for pets.
 The second you start to react to a non-toxic air freshener—look for signs like coughing, irritated eyes, headache, and dizziness—unplug it and get medical attention if needed.
 Next time, consider trying a different oil.

 A Quick Note for Chemically-Sensitive Folks

-Although the brands below prioritize safe, transparent ingredients and are free from things like phthalates, those who are extremely sensitive to fragrances in general may still fine them to be too strong.
-Ever since I became ill from mold, I am much more sensitive to fragrances (even non-toxic ones!).
+Although the brands below prioritize safe, transparent ingredients and are free from things like phthalates, those who are extremely sensitive to fragrances, in general, may still find them to be too strong.
+Ever since I became ill from mold, I have been much more sensitive to fragrances (even non-toxic ones!).

 Even though I do use the brands below in my home, fragrances of any kind are still too much for me sometimes, and I have to go completely fragrance-free in my home.
 I’ve noted which brands offer the ability to customize the strength of the scent!

-5 Of the Best Non-Toxic Plug-In Air Freshener Brands for Your Home
+5 of My Favorite Non-Toxic Plug-In Air Freshener Brands

 Okay, now let’s get to it!
-Here are our favorite options for non-toxic and eco-friendly air fresheners that prioritize transparent ingredients and natural scents:
+Here are my favorite options for non-toxic and eco-friendly air fresheners that prioritize transparent ingredients and natural scents:

 1. Scent Fill